microsoft/localizationkit/README.md

 Checks that all format tokens in a string are valid.

-_Note: This check is not langauge specific.
+_Note: This check is not language specific.
 It only works very broadly._

 ## Key Length